SimplyBuilt/activejob-retriable/README.md

    Alternatively, you can just include the helper on a test-by-test basis

-3. If you're using ActiveJob assertions in controllers, be sure to include the test helper concern there as well
+3. If you're using ActiveJob assertions in controllers or elsewhere, be sure to include the test helper concern there as well

 4. *Optionally* add a setup and teardown block to toggle on `reraise_when_retry_exhausted`